-This two-day course is aimed at lawyers who are looking to build a practice in commercial property litigation, and aims to give a broad grounding in core practice areas, while taking a firmly practical approach.
+This two-day course is aimed at lawyers who are looking to build a practice in commercial property litigation, and gives a broad grounding in core practice areas, while taking a firmly practical approach.

 The course begins with an in-depth review of the Landlord and Tenant Act 1954, which is fundamental to the management of commercial property, and from which much of the bread and butter work of the commercial property litigator flows.
 The 1954 Act is a highly technical piece of legislation, with many traps for the unwary.